1936 Auckland Rugby League season: Hawke's Bay v Mount Albert

-In September Mount Albert travelled to Hawke's Bay to take on the local representative side and were victorious 20-16.
+In September Mount Albert travelled to Hawke's Bay to take on the local representative side and were victorious 20–16.
+For Mount Albert Cliff Satherley played as a guest player as he was still registered with Richmond.
+He moved to Mount Albert the following year where he became player coach.

 Taumarunui v Manukau

-On September 19 Manukau played the local Taumarunui side in Manunui as apart of an effort to revive the sport in the area.
-Manukau won in the last minute 30-28.
+On September 19 Manukau played the local Taumarunui side in Manunui as part of an effort to revive the sport in the area.
+Manukau won in the last minute 30–28.
 Messrs.
 D. Wilkie and I. Stonex represented the Auckland Rugby League on the trip.
 It was hoped that the sport could be established "on a sound footing" from Ōtorohanga to Raetihi.

 Taumarunui v Richmond

-On September 26 Richmond also paid a visit to Taumarunui and beat the local side 24-22 before "a good attendance".
-The Richmond 4th Grade side went down to a "heavy" local team in the curtain-raiser 20-16.
+On September 26 Richmond also paid a visit to Taumarunui and beat the local side 24–22 before "a good attendance".
+The Richmond 4th Grade side went down to a "heavy" local team in the curtain-raiser 20–16.

 Lower grade competitions

 There were 6 lower grades in 1936 and an additional 3 schoolboy grades.

 Grades and trophy winners were as follows:

-Second Grade: R.V.
-Club won the 2nd Grade championship (Hayward Shield), and Mount Albert won the knockout competition (Monteith Shield).
-Competing teams were Manukau Rovers, Richmond, R.V.
-(Alex Harvey & Sons Ltd company club team), Glenora, and Mount Albert.

-Third Grade: Ellerslie won the third grade championship (Benson Cup), while City won the knock out competition (Murray Cup) when they defeated Manukau 29-18 on October 31.
-W. Pengally of the Ponsonby side was awarded Mr. J.F.W.
-Dickson's medal for the most sportsmanlike player in the grade.
-Competing teams were Marist, Otahuhu, Richmond, Northcote, Ponsonby, City, Newton A, Newton B, Glenora, Point Chevalier A, Point Chevalier B, Papakura, Green Lane, R.V., Manukau Rovers, Ellerslie, and Devonport.

-Fourth Grade: City won the fourth grade championship (Hospital Cup) and the knock out competition (Kiwi Shield).
-Competing teams were: Mount Albert, Ellerslie, Ponsonby, Richmond, Marist, Point Chevalier A, Devonport, Manukau Rovers, and City.

-Fifth Grade: Glenora won the fifth grade championship (Endean Shield), with Otahuhu winning the knockout competition (Milicich Cup).
-Competing teams were Richmond, Papakura, Newton, Glenora, Northcote, Otahuhu, Devonport, and Manukau Rovers.